KarrLab/bpforms/README.md

 * [Command line interface](https://docs.karrlab.org/bpforms/master/0.0.1/cli.html)
 * [Python API](https://docs.karrlab.org/bpforms/master/0.0.1/python_api.html)

 BpForms was motivated by the need to concretely represent the biochemistry of DNA modification, DNA repair, post-transcriptional processing, and post-translational processing in [whole-cell computational models](https://www.wholecell.org).
-In addition, BpForms are a valuable tool for experimental proteomics.
-In particular, we developed BpForms because there were no notations, schemas, data models, or file formats for concretely representing modified forms of biopolymers, despite the existence of several databases and ontologies of DNA, RNA, and protein modifications and the [ProForma Proteoform Notation](https://www.topdownproteomics.org/resources/proforma/).
+In addition, BpForms is a valuable tool for experimental proteomics and synthetic biology.
+In particular, we developed BpForms because there were no notations, schemas, data models, or file formats for concretely representing modified forms of biopolymers, despite the existence of several databases and ontologies of DNA, RNA, and protein modifications, the [ProForma Proteoform Notation](https://www.topdownproteomics.org/resources/proforma/), and the MOMODICS codes for modified RNA.

 The BpForms syntax was inspired by the ProForma Proteoform Notation.
 BpForms improves upon this syntax in several ways:

 * BpForms separates the representation of modified biopolymers from the chemical processes which generate them.
-* BpForms clarifies the representation of multiply modified monomers.
+* BpForms can represent any modification and, therefore, is not limited to previously enumerated modifications.
 This is necessary to represent the combinatorial complexity of modified DNA, RNA, and proteins.
-* BpForms can be customized to represent any modification and, therefore, is not limited to previously enumerated modifications.
-This is also necessary to represent the combinatorial complexity of modified DNA, RNA, and proteins.
-* BpForms supports two additional types of uncertainty in the structures of biopolymers: uncertainty in the position of a modified nucleotide/amino acid within the polymer sequence, and uncertainty in the chemical identity of modified nucleotide/amino acid as deviation from its expected mass or charge.
+* BpForms can capture additional uncertainty in the structures of biopolymers: uncertainty in the position of a modified monomer within a sequence, and uncertainty in the chemical identity of a modified monomer (e.g., deviation from its expected mass or charge).
 * BpForms has a concrete grammar.
-This enables error checking, as well the calculation of chemical formulae, masses, and charges, which is essential for modeling.
+This enables error checking, as well as the calculation of chemical formulae, masses, and charges, which is essential for modeling and other applications.

 ## Installation
 1. Install the third-party dependencies listed below.
 Detailed installation instructions are available in [An Introduction to Whole-Cell Modeling](http://docs.karrlab.org/intro_to_wc_modeling/master/0.0.1/installation.html).